Clarifying causal mediation analysis: Effect identification via three assumptions and five potential outcomes: Identification of

 In the general case with intermediate confounders ($L$), the bridging involves additional steps similar in nature to those above.
 We leave the details to the Appendix and just consider the result here.
 As the outcome depends on $L$ in addition to exposure, mediator, and $C$, the inner expectation now conditions on both $C$ and $L$, becoming $\E[Y\mid C,L,A=a,M=m]$, the mean observed outcome for those with $A=a,M=m$ within levels of the combination of $\{C,L\}$.
 And instead of the double expectation, we have a triple expectation that averages over $L$ before averaging over $C$, where the distribution of $L$ that is averaged over is that of those with $A=a$, within levels of $C$.
 Our general identification result is

 There are two observations that are technical (and non-essential) but may provide additional insight.
 First, since $\E[Y_{am}]$ concerns only one mediator value, $m$, (\ref{Iam-my}) may be simplified by replacing $M$ with a dichotomized version of this variable indicating whether it is equal to $m$ or not.
 We can thus think about $Y_{am}$ as the potential outcome in a condition that intervenes on two binary variables.
-In most applications this likely does not make a difference in terms of which variables are included in $C$ and $L$.
+In most applications this likely does not make a difference as to which variables are included in $C$ and $L$.
 However, this clarity might help make the assumption more meaningful \footnote{For some reason, it seems that the idea of ignorability of exposure assignment is quite intuitive, but the idea of ignorability of mediator value assignment is illusive.
-This puts them both on equal footing.} as it provides a parallelism: (\ref{Iam-ay}) says within levels of $C$, individuals are similar enough that whether they receive $A=a$ or not does not carry any information about $Y_{am}$; and the simplified (\ref{Iam-my}) says that in the $A=a$ condition, within levels of the combination of $\{C,L\}$, individuals are similar enough that whether they receive $M=m$ or not does not carry any information about $Y_{am}$.
+This puts them both on equal footing.} as it provides a parallelism: (\ref{Iam-ay}) says within levels of $C$, individuals are similar enough that whether they receive $A=a$ or not does not carry any information about $Y_{am}$; and the simplified (\ref{Iam-my}) says that in the $A=a$ condition, within levels of the combination of $\{C,L\}$, individuals are similar enough that whether they receive $M=m$ or not does not tell us anything about $Y_{am}$.

 Second, $C$ here may be replaced by a subset of $C$ consisting of variables that directly influence $L$ and/or $Y$ (labeled $C^{LY}$), leaving out variables with no arrows to $L$ and $Y$ (labeled $C^{\bcancel{LY}}$).
 The reason is simple: when targeting $Y_{am}$ we need to deal with confounders of the relationship between the combination $\{A,M\}$ and $Y_{am}$, and variables in $C^{\bcancel{LY}}$ influence the former but do not influence the latter (other than through the former) so they do not confound this relationship.
 Intuitively, variables that are included in $C$ \textit{only because} they are exposure-mediator confounders may be ignored for the purpose of identifying $\E[Y_{am}]$. \footnote{If we consider the two components of (I$_{am}$) and the three elements of (\ref{Ram}) separately, the answer is: (i) $C$ in (\ref{Iam-ay}) and in the outer expectation in (\ref{Ram}) can be replaced with $C^{LY}$; (ii) $C$ in (\ref{Iam-my}) and in the inner expectation in (\ref{Ram}) can be replaced with a subset of $C^{LY}$ that additionally leaves out variables with an arrow to $L$ that without this arrow would not have been included in $C$; and (iii) $C$ in the middle expectation in (\ref{Ram}) can be replaced with another subset of $C^{LY}$ that contains only $A$-$L$ confounders.}